Bernier Island: Fauna

-The island is home to one of the few remaining colonies of the Banded Hare-wallaby (Lagostrophus fasciatus) and the endangered species of mouse Pseudomys fieldi, known as djoongari or the Shark Bay mouse, of which there is an estimated 5,000 to 9,000 individuals.
+The island is home to one of the few remaining colonies of the Banded Hare-wallaby (Lagostrophus fasciatus) and the endangered species of mouse Pseudomys fieldi, known as djoongari or the Shark Bay mouse, of which there are an estimated 5,000 to 9,000 individuals.

 Use as a lock hospital (1908-1919)

-In 1908 the Western Australian government created lock hospitals on Bernier and Dorre Islands, in order to forcibly incarcerate Aboriginal people suspected of having venereal disease.
-Aboriginal men were mostly detained on Bernier; Aboriginal women and children, mostly on Dorre.
+In 1908, the Western Australian government created lock hospitals on Bernier and Dorre Islands to forcibly incarcerate Aboriginal people suspected of having venereal disease.
+Aboriginal men were mainly detained on Bernier; Aboriginal women and children, mostly on Dorre.

-The facilities at the lock hospitals were inadequate, inmates had no contact with their families back home, and underwent experimental medical treatments.
+The facilities at the lock hospitals were inadequate, inmates had no contact with their families back home, and they underwent experimental medical treatments.
 It is conservatively estimated that 200 people died on the two islands, with their remains left in unmarked areas.
-During the 2019 centenary commemoration, Regional Development Minister Alannah MacTiernan described the Bernier and Dorre lock hospital era as "a really horrific piece of Western Australian history".
+During the 2019 centenary commemoration, Regional Development Minister Alannah MacTiernan described the Bernier and Dorre lock hospital era as "a really horrific piece of Western Australian history."

 Memorial

-In April 2019 the Lock Hospital Tragedy Memorial "Don't look at the Islands", was installed on the mainland at Carnarvon, near the place where Aboriginal detainees were taken by boat to Bernier and Dorre.
+In April 2019, the Lock Hospital Tragedy Memorial Don't look at the Islands was installed on the mainland at Carnarvon, near the place where Aboriginal detainees were taken by boat to Bernier and Dorre.